 New Student Orientation (NSO) is a one-day program, covering important topics such as student life, academics and registration, and safety and well-being.
 During your NSO day, you will meet your new classmates; learn about your College; receive academic advisement from a faculty member or graduate student to register for your first semester courses; obtain your student ID card; and interact with the orientation staff.

-For students entering UD in the spring of 2014, NSO will take place on Friday, January 24.
-For international undergraduates entering UD in the spring of 2014, International Student Orientation (ISO) will take place on Friday, February 7.
+For students entering UD in the fall of 2016, NSO will take place Tuesday, June 21 through Wednesday, July 20.
+For international undergraduates entering UD in the fall of 2016, International Student Orientation (ISO) will take place Friday, August 26.

-It is mandatory for every new student to attend NSO, but if for some reason you are unable to attend on the available dates, please refer to the instructions on your NSO registration form in your My Blue Hen Home portal.
-In addition, refer to the New Student Checklist and Resources pages for information about how to prepare for your transition to UD.
+It is mandatory for every new student to attend NSO.
+The NSO registration form will open in the Blue Hen Home portal after 5:00 PM EST on Monday, May 2.
+Refer to the New Student Checklist and Resources pages for information about how to prepare for your transition to UD.

 Welcome to the UD Family!